SsilensioCrafter/EliteLogs/README.md

 - Session reports for both server and players, stored separately for better tracking.
 - Discord integration: send errors, warnings, sessions, and watchdog alerts directly to your channel.
 - Inspector, metrics, suppressor, and watchdog subsystems included out of the box.
+- Watchdog can auto-run the inspector, prepare crash reports, and now exposes its full runtime state via the HTTP API.
 - Lightweight HTTP API exposes live metrics and recent logs for external dashboards.
 - Legacy mode available for flat player log files, if you miss the old days.
 - Built-in localization packs (EN, RU, DE, FR, ES) with graceful English fallback for missing keys.